Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

+The existence of such kernels is discussed in \cite{Bhattacharya-RangaRao:2010}, see Section 10 of Chapter 2 and particularly Theorem 10.2.
+However, our variant cannot be found in the literature and therefore we have included a proof in \hyperref[appendix-b]{Appendix B}.

-For a proof we refer to Theorem 10.2 in \cite{Bhattacharya-RangaRao:1986}, though some of the arguments in the proof have to be made more accurate in order to obtain exactly Lemma \ref{lemma:Improvement:BirDav:Lemma1}.
-This construction is due to Ingham \cite{Ingham:1934} and extends the commonly used kernels in the context of the circle method (see e.g.\ Lemma 1 in \cite{davenport:1956} or \cite{Bruedern-Kumchev:2001}) by using convergent infinite convolution products (instead of finitely many).
-As a side note, we mention that Ingham also showed that the condition \eqref{eq:ingham:condition} is necessary for the existence of such kernels.
+\begin{remark} The construction of such kernels is due to Ingham \cite{Ingham:1934} and extends the commonly used ones in the context of the circle method (compare with Lemma 1 in \cite{davenport:1956} or \cite{Bruedern-Kumchev:2001}) by using convergent infinite convolution products (instead of finitely many).
+As a side note, we mention that Ingham also showed that the condition \eqref{eq:ingham:condition} is necessary for the existence of such kernels. \end{remark}